ravindrameena/jekyll-now/_posts/2019-06-15-Fifth-Post.md

 ---
 layout: post
-title: RTEMS Trace Item Generation Example
+title: RTEMS record Item Generation Example
 ---

 This post will guide you through how to generate RTEMS record item from and send it back to